Selling is like sailing.

 A sales conversion report measures the effectiveness of your sales team at converting leads into new customers.
 This report is considered vital for analyzing and managing your sales team’s performance.

-This report could also be used to align your sales and marketing team as both departments use this metric to determine the quality of leads acquired.
+This report could also be used to align your sales and marketing teams as both departments use this metric to determine the quality of leads acquired.

 Revenue by Salesperson